Pacific Packing and Navigation Company

 Pacific Packing and Navigation Company is a defunct salmon-canning company which operated in the U.S. state of Alaska.
 Incorporated under the laws of New Jersey and backed by eastern capitalists, it was formed during the spring of 1901, the idea of Roland B. Onnfroy.
-It consolidate into one corporation the properties and privileges of other Alaska companies and firms.
-It proposed to capitalize the new corporation as follows: 6 per cent debentures, $7,000,000; 7 per cent cumulative preferred stock, $12,500,000; common stock, $12,500,000.
+It aimed to consolidate the properties and privileges of Alaska companies and firms.
+The company proposed to capitalize the new corporation with 6 percent debentures, $7,000,000; 7 percent cumulative preferred stock, $12,500,000; common stock, $12,500,000.

 The Pacific Packing and Navigation Company acquired the following properties in Alaska: